-One injured after fight at Livonia High School; Pointe Coupee Parish School District issues statement
+One student brought to hospital after being stabbed with pencil at Livonia High School

 Latest Weather Blog

-One injured after fight at Livonia High School; Pointe Coupee Parish School District issues statement
+One student brought to hospital after being stabbed with pencil at Livonia High School

 LIVONIA — One person was injured after a fight on Livonia High School's campus Monday morning, Pointe Coupee Parish School District officials said.